 The garden should be weeded and watered about once a week for the first 3-5 years.
 You can reduce how often you weed and water as the plants grow and become more established in their new home.
 You might need to occasionally thin out plants or “edit” the garden if some plants are crowding out others.

 Who are some potential partners?

 How could I determine if the project is successful?

 Evaluate the growth and condition of the plants

 Calculate the quantity of pollutants removed

 Where can I find more information?

 Contact your local conservation organization for more information about designing and installing a rain garden.

-Read more about rain garden concepts and learn how to design your garden from the Low Impact Development Center.
+Read more about rainscaping and rain gardens and learn how to design your garden from our Partner the Lower Grand River Organization of Watersheds.